Daniel Cameron (American politician): 2023 gubernatorial campaign

 Cameron announced his candidacy for governor on May 11, 2022.
 He criticized incumbent Democratic governor Andy Beshear's emergency orders during the COVID-19 pandemic and emphasized his opposition to abortion.
 Trump endorsed Cameron's gubernatorial bid.
 In the Republican primary, Cameron defeated challengers Kelly Craft and Ryan Quarles.
 On July 19, 2023, Cameron announced State Senator Robby Mills as his running mate for Lieutenant Governor.
 Cameron was the first major-party African-American nominee for governor in the Commonwealth of Kentucky's history.
 He ran against Beshear in the election on November 7 that year, losing 53% to 47%.

 2026 U.S. Senate campaign

 On February 20, 2025, Cameron announced his intention to run for the U.S. Senate seat being vacated by Mitch McConnell in 2026.
 In July 2025, Politico reported that Cameron had struggled to raise money during the previous quarter for the Republican primary.
+Cameron received tangential support from U.S. Senator Rand Paul as well as various members of the Kentucky General Assembly, such as state representatives Savannah Maddox, Ryan Bivens and Peyton Griffee; and state senators Lindsey Tichenor, Robby Mills and Gary Boswell.

+Cameron was defeated in the Republican primary, garnering 30.8% of the vote against U.S. Congressman Andy Barr's 60.5%.

 Personal life

 Cameron's 2016 marriage to Elizabeth Cameron ended in divorce the following year.
 He married a second time on July 31, 2020, to Makenze Evans, a 27-year-old schoolteacher.
 Senator Mitch McConnell attended their wedding, which took place during Covid restrictions.
 They had their first child on January 5, 2022.
 Cameron faced criticism on social media for hosting an engagement party in June 2020 during the time of the long unfinished investigation into Breonna Taylor's death without any charges being filed.